 Funding retraining programs also raises~$\eta$, but through human-capital investment rather than income replacement.
 This channel is slower and harder to implement, yet it builds the capacity for workers to re-enter the labor market at comparable or higher wages, making gains in~$\eta$ self-sustaining.
 In principle, the resulting dynamic is self-reinforcing, complementing the analysis in \Cref{sec:eta}: the tax funds programs that raise~$\eta$, which lowers~$\ell$, which reduces~$\tau^{*}$ in future periods.
 To the extent that reabsorption is successful, the required correction shrinks over time and the tax is transitional rather than permanent, echoing the finding in \citet{guerreiro2022should} that the optimal robot tax declines to zero as displaced cohorts retire and new workers choose occupations with full knowledge of automation.

+A further use of revenue acts on the demand level rather than on the externality.
+Funding an unconditional transfer does not raise~$\eta$ or enter any firm's first-order condition; it returns revenue to autonomous demand~$A$.
+The contrast with \Cref{sec:capital_tax} is this: a profit tax paired with such a transfer stacks two level instruments and leaves the wedge intact, whereas the automation tax paired with it corrects the margin and recycles the revenue into demand, the working form of the complement anticipated in \Cref{sec:ubi}.
+In a post-labor economy, where the corrective term vanishes, this recycling becomes the entire policy (\Cref{sec:postlabor}).

-In practice, a mix of the two is likely optimal: short-run transfers to cushion displacement while longer-run retraining builds durable gains in~$\eta$.
+In practice, a mix of transfers and retraining is likely optimal: short-run transfers to cushion displacement while longer-run retraining builds durable gains in~$\eta$.
 The Pigouvian tax therefore has the potential to do double duty: it corrects the externality at the margin, and its revenue can be recycled to shrink the distortion over time.